Fear of Traveling alone: What’s It Like to Travel Solo?

 It was when I was backpacking in New Zealand that the Ah-ha moment hit me.
 I watched a local artist selling prints of his drawings and realized I could do that.

-That’s how I started, and it was all because I was far from home and not weighed down by the everyday humdrum and responsibilities of everyday life.
+That’s how I started, and it was all because I was far from home and not weighed down by the everyday humdrum and responsibilities of life.

 This is how I make the money to go traveling